14 CFR Part 91: General Aviation

 Injuries: 2 Minor.

-The airplane was being flown by a private pilot who just purchased it and a certified flight instructor who was providing dual instruction.
-The private pilot had flown in the airplane before, but had not actually been at the controls prior to the accident flight.
+The airplane was being flown by a private pilot who just purchased it, and a certified flight instructor who was providing dual instruction.
+The private pilot stated that he had flown the airplane with the previous owner and that the previous owner made the takeoff and landing.
 The private pilot and instructor spent about 1 hour briefing and preparing for the flight.
 The private pilot stated that during the takeoff roll, the airplane veered to the left of the centerline.
 He stopped the airplane from drifting, but failed to pay attention to the airspeed.
 He looked at the airspeed which was about 55 knots, and when he looked back up, they were airborne.
-He stated his initial reaction was to reduce the power and put the airplane back on the runway, but he heard the instructor state that they were too slow so he advanced the throttle.
+He stated his initial reaction was to reduce the power and put the airplane back on the runway.
+He then heard the instructor state that they were too slow so he advanced the throttle.
 He stated the airplane then settled to the ground off the left side of the runway.

 FAA IDENTIFICATION